 Kayak and Other Rentals

 Walking along Harborview Drive is a great way to see the water and marinas, but an even better way is to get out onto the water.
 There are kayak rental and stand up paddle board rentals located along Harborview.
 Even if you’re a beginner, the rental shop can offer a few tips to set you on your way.
-Just a couple options for rentals are Gig Harbor Rent a Boat (8829 N. Harborview Dr.), which has kayaks, canoes, pedal boats, stand-up paddleboards and more.
+Just a couple options for rentals are Lee's SUP (8829 N. Harborview Dr.), which has kayaks and stand-up paddleboards.
 Also Emerald Yachts (3419 Harborview Drive) has kayaks and stand-up paddleboards.